-Occasionally there may be uncertainty about whether the injury inflicted to a person was caused by a dog bite or scratch.
+Occasionally there may be uncertainty about whether the injury inflicted on a person was caused by a dog bite or scratch.
 This issue occasionally arises in dog bite litigation.
-Below, I will provide inquiries from two visitors to this website who contacted me seeking expert opinion about this issue.
+Below, I will provide inquiries from two visitors to this website seeking an expert opinion on this question.

 Example 1 – Golden retriever